 The Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria 2004 requires that in carrying out our audit we consider and report on the following matters.
 We confirm that:

-- (1) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (2) In our opinion, proper books of account have been kept by the entity so far as appears from our examination of those books; and - (3) The Statement of Financial Position, Statement of Comprehensive Income agree with the books of account.
+- (1) knowledge and belief were necessary for the purposes of our audit. - (2) from our examination of those books; and - (3) the books of account.

-Julius Olukayode Aina FRC12013/ICAN/00000004390 For: Olukayode Aina & Co (Chartered Accountants) Lagos, Nigeria
+Julius Olukayode Aina FRC12013/ICAN/0000004390 For: Olukayode Aina & Co (Chartered Accountants) Lagos, Nigeria